Ftkhan717/Documentation-on-Cohesion-of-HR/Interview details on Excel.md

 * In the Call Detail, we write the detail of the person whom we interviewed and write our feeback about him.

+* Just by clicking on the down information in the call details, you will be able to edit it.

 * we write his education, skills, achievements.

 * We write a kind of feedback and may be it is negative and positive.